 What is Muscular Atrophy?

 Muscular atrophy is muscle wasting from being physically inactive.
-Most commonly, muscle wasting is a result of loss of function as a result of physical injury or disease.
+Most commonly, muscle wasting is a result of a loss of function as a result of physical injury or disease.
 If a person is unable to be physically active, the muscle loses mass and sometimes the ability to function correctly.
 This can happen in people who have had bad accidents, women on bed-rest for pregnancy complications, or elderly people who have difficulty exercising.
 It can also happen as a result of genetic conditions like spinal muscular atrophy.

 In some cases, returning to normal activities can reverse muscular atrophy.
 For cases that are a result of an underlying disorder, this may not be possible.
-The focus for those conditions is on delaying the progression of symptoms for as long as possible.
+The focus of treatment for those conditions is on delaying the progression of symptoms for as long as possible.

 Diagnosing Muscular Atrophy

 In muscular atrophy the muscle looks smaller, though not any shorter.
 A clinical assessment and patient history can diagnose loss of muscular function.

 In cases of injury, a physician may not conduct further tests to find the cause of muscular atrophy.
 If the cause is not known, it is important to try and find out what may be causing the muscles to waste away.
 Some tests include:

 - MRIs or CAT scans of the affected area, brain, and spinal column;

 - Blood enzyme tests, usually for creatinine kinase (an enzyme that is released when muscles breakdown);